maheenunzeelah/EMGFND/README.md

-# Multimodal Fake News Detection
+# External Multimodal Graph Based Fake News Detection

 A comprehensive pipeline for fake news detection using multimodal graph neural networks with entity-aware image and text embeddings.